-Campus closure: In order to minimize the spread of COVID-19, classes have been moved online and Shoreline’s physical campus will be closed for spring quarter.
+Campus closure: In order to minimize the spread of COVID-19, classes have been moved online and Shoreline’s physical campus will be closed for Summer and Fall Quarters.
 However, classes and services, including academic and immigration advising, will continue to be available online through the free video conference app Zoom, by phone, and by email.

 Updated Webpage: The college has created a central webpage to provide updates, information, and resources about Covid19.
 The college is sending daily updates and will be updating this webpage as the situation develops.

-Adjustments to course delivery: The College is transitioning the majority of courses to online delivery for spring quarter.
+Adjustments to course delivery: The College has transitioned the majority of courses to online delivery through Fall Quarter.
 Faculty and administrators have been actively working to minimize the impact on student learning and success.
-Please know that while course delivery might be different, instruction will continue in spring quarter!
+Please know that while course delivery might be different, instruction will continue!

 Incident Command System (ICS): this is a protocol that the college uses in response to emergency situations.
 It is an organizational tool for staff that answers questions such as:

 Who is in charge?